skulpt/skulpt/introduction.rst

 As programs get bigger and more complicated, they get more difficult to read.
 Formal languages are dense, and it is often difficult to look at a piece of code and figure out what it is doing, or why.
 For this reason, it is a good idea to add notes to your programs to explain in natural language what the program is doing.
+These notes are called comments.

 A **comment** in a computer program is text that is intended only for the human reader - it is completely ignored by the interpreter.
 In Python, the `#` token starts a comment.
 The rest of the line is ignored.
 Here is a new version of *Hello, World!*.